digital-craftsman-de/self-aware-normalizers/README.md

 ```shell
 composer require digital-craftsman/self-aware-normalizers
 ```

-> ⚠️ This bundle can be used (and is being used) in production, but hasn't reached version 1.0 yet.
-Therefore, there will be breaking changes between minor versions.
-I'd recommend that you require the bundle only with the current minor version like `composer require digital-craftsman/self-aware-normalizers:0.3.*`.
-Breaking changes are described in the releases and [the changelog](./CHANGELOG.md).
-Updates are described in the [upgrade guide](./UPGRADE.md).

 Optionally, you can add a `self-aware-normalizers.php` file to your `config/packages` directory to configure the bundle to automatically register all custom doctrine types in one or multiple directories: